 A Message from AFBF President Zippy Duvall

 Times like these remind us all of the importance of ensuring our nation’s food security, and we want to assure Americans that agriculture remains on call 24/7.
 I am reminded of and grateful for the tireless hours farmers and ranchers put in all year long to supply healthy, affordable food to be processed and packaged so stores can restock shelves, produce bins, and meat and dairy cases.

-Like you, I am praying for a quick end to this pandemic.
-I also have faith that great stories of service, of neighbors helping neighbors and communities working together (even from a distance) to protect one another will shine brightly across this country.
+Like you, I am praying for an end to this pandemic.
+I also have faith that great stories of service, of neighbors helping neighbors and communities working together to protect one another will shine brightly across this country.

 One of the best things our government can do to help kickstart the farm economy is commit to long-range policies.
 We’ve had enough uncertainty.
 It will take time to re-establish supply chains and markets.
 We need a clear, sustained focus on stimulating economic growth.

 Americans Support COVID-19 Aid to Farmers; Trust Remains High